Keeping the Vow: The Untold Story of Married Catholic Priests by D. Paul Sullins

 Our Times: The Illustrated History of the 20th Century edited by Lorraine Glennon

-Chronicle of the 20th Century edited by Clifton Daniel, by John W. Kirshon, foreword by Arthur M. Schlesinger Jr., by An updated edition will be published in November.
+Chronicle of the 20th Century edited by Clifton Daniel and John W. Kirshon, foreword by Arthur M. Schlesinger Jr. and An updated edition will be published in November.